-"Here," Kyouko walked over to where Mami was sitting as she carefully wrapped the bandage a couple times around her shoulder.
+"Here," Kyouko walked over to where Mami was sitting as she carefully wrapped the bandage a couple of times around her shoulder.
 "This should stop the bleeding for now."

 "We were lucky back there."
 Mami finally stated in a breath of relief as the full danger of the previous situation sunk in.
 "That battle could very well have been the end.
 It should have been, too."

 "I guess we can chalk that up to a guardian angel."
 Kyouko laughed dryly as an idea surfaced.
 "Maybe that 'Madoka' exists after all.
 I'll have to ask Homura to give her my regards."